dgaydukov/cert-spring5/files/spring5.md

 ###### PostConstruct and PreDestroy
 You have 4 options to hook to post construct event (when spring has set all properties)
 * 1. Define init method in xml config `init-method=init`
-* 2. Bean should implement `InitializingBean` interface with one method `afterPropertiesSet`, and put init logic there
+* 2. Bean should implement `InitializingBean` interface with one method `afterPropertiesSet`, and put init logic there.
+(If we add `@PostConstruct` to this method, it would be called only once).
 * 3. add `@PostConstruct` annotation above any method you would like to be called (in this case you can annotate as many methods as you want, in previous 2 works only with one method)
 * 4. set `@Bean(initMethod = "init")` in java config file
 In case of 1 and 3, you can add `private` to init method (spring still would be able to call it via reflection), but nobody outside will be able to call it second time.